Read to Succeed

 Student data is consistently monitored by classroom assessments and from work that is intentionally prepared to meet students' individual needs within small groups.
 Teachers and RTI interventionists monitor students’ growth through progress monitoring of EasyCBM throughout the school year.
 Teachers are also meeting with administrators, Reading Coaches and the Response to Intervention Team to discuss their students’ progress and develop a plan to further their learning.
 These meetings are held individually or collectively as a grade level.
 Teachers and the MTSS team also come together to look at data and address the progress of the students who are receiving additional services and it is also a place where conversations are had about the potential of new students entering into RTI for additional support.
 The administration conducts regular classroom walkthroughs to monitor teaching and learning at all tier levels.

-Explain how the school will provide teacher training based in the science of reading, structured literacy, and foundational literacy skills to support reading achievement for all students. :
+Describe how the school provides teacher training based in the science of reading, structured literacy, and foundational literacy skills to support all students in PreK-5th grade.

 Section F: Teacher Training

-Our school provides teacher training (K-3rd, ESOL, RTI, SPED Resource, and Multicat teachers) based on the science of reading through state-mandated LETRS training, Lit Tuesday (professional development conducted by our Reading Coaches), Coaching Cycles (based on teacher needs), principal grade-level data meetings, faculty meetings, professional development on supporting students in poverty, and teacher chosen book studies based on these book titles: Culturally and Linguistically Responsive Teaching and Learning, Social Justice Talk, Revolutionary Love: Creating a Culturally Inclusive Literacy Classroom, Equity-Centered Trauma-Informed Education, and The Will to Lead and the Skill to Teach: Transforming Schools at Every Level.
+Our school provides teacher training (K-3rd, selected 4th, ESOL, RTI, SPED Resource, and Multicat teachers) based on the science of reading through state-mandated LETRS training, Lit Tuesday (professional development conducted by our Reading Coach), Coaching Cycles (based on teacher needs), principal grade-level data meetings, faculty meetings, and school level PLC goals driven by ELA data.

 Strengths: